FAQ

 How do I make changes to my dashboard in Rill Cloud?

 You can follow the same steps as above.
-The button will have changed from deploy
+After deploying to Rill Cloud, if you return to Rill Developer the button will have changed from deploy

 to update

-.
-After selecting this, the objects in your Rill project will be updated.
-Or, after syncing your Rill project to Github, simply push changes directly to the repository and this will automatically update your project on Rill Cloud.
+, the objects in your Rill project will be automatically updated.
+Or, after syncing your Rill project to GitHub, simply push changes directly to the repository and this will automatically update your project on Rill Cloud.

 How do I share my dashboard to other users?

-You will need to invite users to your organization/project or send them a URL for them to request access to your dashboard.
-If you just want them to see the contents of your dashboard, you can look into using public URLs.
+You will need to invite users to your organization or project, send them a URL for them to request access to your dashboard or if you just want them to see the contents of your dashboard, you can look into using public URLs.

 Rill Cloud Trial